 Achieving a functional increase in range of motion, takes time and practice.
-Our team would love to help.
+Our team at Westcoast SCI would love to help.
 Click the button below to book an appointment or give us a call to help improve shoulder mobility and shoulder strength.

-Check our the video below for our top three exercises for thoracic mobility.
+Check out the video below for our top three exercises for thoracic mobility.

 Exercise Plan for those with Osteoarthritis These are some advanced exercises you can do if you have osteoarthritis.
 Watch as Logan, our Registered...

 Tennis elbow, or lateral epicondylitis, is a common condition affecting millions of individuals worldwide.
 The pain and discomfort resulting from...

 Golf is often considered a low-impact sport, one that offers a host of benefits like improved coordination, balance, and a walk in the fresh air....